ryanwoconnor/vsphere_automation/README.md

-#vsphere_automation Project definition

-Overall, this project will be a collection of scripts I write for automating the setup of VMs in a vSphere cluster
+This project will be a collection of scripts I write for automating the setup of VMs in a vSphere cluster

 # set_ips.ps1 script